z-tb/bash/README.md

 bash utilitiles I use often

 # .bashrc.local
 aliases, color prompt, some functions to make life easier.
-Place under `~/.bashrc.local` and give it 0644 or 0600 permissions:
+Place under `~/.bashrc.local` and give it 0644 or 0600 permissions.
+Has some debian-specific stuff you may need to modify such as the package update notification:
 ```bash
 chmod 0644 ~/.bashrc.local
 ```